protontypes/agile-development-methods-and-strategies/README.md

 # agile-robots
-Development Mindsets, Processes and Methods in Robotics
+Mindsets, Processes and Methods in Robotics and Software Development Processes.

 > No process, mindset and method will fit to your unique working enviroment and team without a common adaption.